-About a dozen years ago I lived through one of the most intense phases of my life.
-‘Intense’ is relative, and when I look back in general there seem regular patches of intensely lived experience, though of different kinds.
+About a dozen years ago, I lived through one of the most intense phases of my life.
+‘Intense’ is relative, and when I look back in general, there seem regular patches of intensely lived experience, though of different kinds.
 It’s surprising to recall how much has been crammed into the years, a lot of it nonsense, though necessary nonsense, and a lot of it very real.

 The job I took on was perhaps indicative of my state of mind – fun and interesting, but not a great career step, and not nearly as well paid as my previous roles.
 It’s as if I wanted to sit back and take the temperature.

-In the way of these things our relationship became fraught and impossibly complicated, and ended badly.
+In the way of these things, our relationship became fraught and impossibly complicated and ended badly.
 Before it did though we would have long conversations about me.
 She would complain that I was ‘too cool for school’, a flaw I had not recognised until then.
 It was symptomatic of something deeper, which she also recognised and hoped that I would rectify.
 It became a bit of a quest, and we would joke that I was “becoming a beautiful butterfly.”

-If only that was the case.
+If only that were the case.

 I remembered all this as I headed home from work.
 I felt something near to distress at what had happened earlier in the day.

 It’s funny how the world works.
 We like to see patterns, meanings behind things, but sometimes I think it’s true.
-The world has a way of leading you to truth, if only we recognise it.
+The world has a way of leading you to the truth, if only we recognise it.

 I was sitting on my couch watching TV and idly browsing Facebook on my iPad.
 I came across one article that interested me, then two.
-I read them feeling a connection to myself, as if there was something in these brief articles I could learn from if I was smart enough.
+I read them feeling a connection to myself as if there was something in these brief articles I could learn from if I was smart enough.

 The first was a piece by an international cricket coach who specialises in mental preparation.
 He shared his thoughts on what he had learned along the way, about how people were motivated, about what moved them.
-He made reference to an Australian international cricketer whose public persona was competitive and sometimes angry, but in his close dealings with him described him instead as being a very empathic, genuine, sensitive and caring character, unafraid to show his vulnerable side to his teammates.
+He referred an Australian international cricketer whose public persona was competitive and sometimes angry, but in his close dealings with him described him instead as being a very empathic, genuine, sensitive and caring character, unafraid to show his vulnerable side to his teammates.

 I felt enlightened.
 I felt as if a depth had ended up inside me.
 I was both frail and tender, but I was glad of the feeling.
-At the same time another truth dawned on me.
+At the same time, another truth dawned on me.

 I complain of being described as a womaniser, but who am I kidding?
 I like to think I’m a decent, respectful man, and I think that’s true more often than not.
 But shoot, how can I possibly deny such a charge when the women I’ve known number in the hundreds?
 And, let’s admit it, you like the chase, you crave the conquest.
 What does that make you?
-And if you were really honest with yourself there’s a part of you chuffed to be considered cool, even a ladies man.
+And if you were really honest with yourself, there’s a part of you chuffed to be considered cool, even a ladies man.
 Time to own it.

 I’m back at work today and feel the same.
 It reminds some of all those years ago, but more pointed.
-I’ve set myself to be a more open man and this is my chance to nail it.
+I’ve set myself to be a more open man, and this is my chance to nail it.
 It feels an interesting and scary journey I’ve embarked on.
 I pray this time I go through with it and actually become that beautiful butterfly, a dozen years too late.

-As for the girl.
-I think damage was done by the loose comments yesterday.
+As for the girl, I think damage was done by the loose comments yesterday.
 There’s no point me being angry or upset by that, and I’m not in a position to explain.
 It is what it is.
 Right now I’ll look to sort myself out and trust in time she will see that, and respond.